opencobra/cobrapy/README.md

 -------
 The cobrapy source is released under both the GPL and LGPL licenses.
 You may choose which license you choose to use the software under.
-However, please note that binary packages which include GLPK (such as the binary wheels for Windows and Mac OS X distributed at https://pypi.python.org/pypi/cobra) will be bound by its license as well.
+However, please note that binary packages which include GLPK (such as the binary wheels distributed at https://pypi.python.org/pypi/cobra) will be bound by its license as well.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License or the Lesser GNU General Public